rrrodrigo/shack_kit/README.md

 ## Functionality
 ### Data lookup
  * SOTA callsigns checker, using ON6ZQ database of SOTA activators and chasers (http://www.on6zq.be/w/index.php/SOTA/MasterDta)
- * SP operators callsigns checker, using data published by Republic of Poland Office of Electronic Communication (https://www.uke.gov.pl/pozwolenia-radiowe-w-sluzbie-radiokomunikacyjnej-amatorskiej-8753)
+ * SOTA summits checker, using the database of SOTA summits published at http://sotadata.org.uk/summits.aspx by Summits on the Air
- * more to come
+ * SP operators callsigns checker, using data published by Republic of Poland Office of Electronic Communication (https://amator.uke.gov.pl/?locale=en)

 ## Installation